 Our goal is for all students to enjoy and experience a wide variety of studio art media and processes which are focused on teaching the basic elements and principles of art.
 Our students’ hands-on art-making experiences help develop the early skills that support learning in all of their classes.
 Their visual art experiences are integrally linked to their entire Lower School experience through well-established programs such as the culture study, visiting authors/artists days, and tie-ins to the science and literature curricula.

 Music is an integral part of our Lower School curriculum.
 Research shows that music enhances learning in all areas and should be a part of every child’s school experience.
 The goal of our program is for every child to develop a love for music, a lifelong desire to perform vocally and instrumentally, and the confidence to perform alone or in a group without fear.
 In Kindergarten through second grade, students learn to feel and move to the beat and match pitch in order to develop their singing voices.
 In third and fourth grades, students begin reading music with the Recorder Karate method.
-Our fifth graders learn how to read and play chords in our ukulele program.
-Students in fourth and fifth grades have the opportunity to participate in our Lower School chorus.
+Students in third and fourth grades have the opportunity to participate in our Lower School chorus.
 All grades perform an annual musical to build performance skills and confidence.

 The technology program at the Lower School offers many opportunities for students to practice good citizenship in the digital world and learn the skills needed to navigate in the constantly changing technology world.
 Students learn to use technology as a tool to enhance and support what they are doing within their curriculum.
 This authentic technology approach lets the students learn important skills, while understanding the importance of being good stewards of technology.
 The program offers use and understanding of various devices and such as computers, robotics and iPads.
 The students also learn age appropriate keyboard and research skills through integration.
 We help our students to learn to make wise decisions as they embrace all the digital world has to offer.